Sheet pile removal begins and utility installation to continue next week

-- Concrete slab pours to occur in the work zone south of Colman Dock.
+- Landside sheet piles to be removed in the work zone south of Colman Dock.

-- Utility installation work in the work zone south of Colman Dock.
+- Ongoing construction in the work zone south of Colman Dock.

 - Under pier utility work along the central waterfront.

 - Puget Sound Energy will be conducting relocation work in Seneca Street between Alaskan Way and Western Avenue.
-This work is to occur as early as Tuesday and will take place at night to minimize impacts.
-Concrete sawcutting work will occur in the early morning hours with additional relocation work occurring overnight.
+Relocation to occur overnight and steel plates will cover the roadway over the weekend and during daytime hours.